kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 Metro Extracts are chunks of OpenStreetMap data clipped to the rectangular region surrounding a particular city or region of interest.

-In this tutorial, you will download the extracted OSM data for a region and load the file into a free, open-source desktop GIS application, QGIS.
+In this walkthrough, you will download the extracted OSM data for a region and load the file into QGIS, which is a free, open-source desktop GIS application.
 You will use QGIS to explore the structure of the extracts and make a map of roads and places in Lisbon, Portugal.
-You can pick your own city, or follow along by downloading the example in the tutorial.
+You can follow along by downloading the data for Lisbon, or choose a different city.

 Requirements:

 1. An Internet connection capable of downloading 50 MB or more, depending on the city you choose to extract.
 2. QGIS and its dependencies, such as GDAL.
 QGIS is available for multiple platforms, including Windows and Mac.
 If you need to install QGIS, follow the instructions for your [operating system] (https://www.qgis.org/en/site/forusers/download.html).